Table of Contents

 Using QEMU or Virtual Box for testing

 Please Note: When a USB drive is mapped as a drive in a ‘normal’ VM (e.g. QEMU, Virtual Box or VMWare), it will be treated as a ‘hard disk’ and not a Removable USB drive.
-Also, unless a special utility is used, any sector writes within a USB drive volume by E2B may not work because the USB drive volumes are not accessible to the VM as it/they are locked by Windows.
+Also, unless a special utility such as VMUB is used, any sector writes within a USB drive volume by E2B may not work because the USB drive volumes are not accessible to the VM as it/they are locked by Windows.
 Also, USB disk writes may be cached by the VM (snapshotted) so that any writes under the VM may not actually be permanent and all file changes to the USB drive may disappear when the VM boots to an OS or after it is shut down.
-For this reason, for testing purposes, use the 32-bit QEMU emulator included with RMPrepUSB (just press F11 – tip: try to use 900MB or less for memory or QEMU may not run), or use VBox+DavidB’s VMUB utility (highly recommended) – these utilities dismount the USB drive before it runs QEMU or VBox and thus allows the VM to fully access the whole USB drive (a few payloads may not even run correctly unless this is done!).
+For this reason, for testing purposes, use the 32-bit QEMU emulator included with RMPrepUSB (just press F11 – tip: try to use 900MB or less for memory or QEMU may not run), or use VBox v5+DavidB’s VMUB utility (highly recommended) – these utilities dismount the USB drive before it runs QEMU or VBox and thus allows the VM to fully access the whole USB drive (a few payloads do not even run correctly unless this is done!).